SatyamKumar1234/MeowPass/README.md

 # MEOWPASS CLI by GgSatyam

-A personalized wordlist generator designed for security research, featuring a beautiful CLI, systematic rule-based generation, and an optional AI-enhancement mode.
+A personalized wordlist generator designed for security research, featuring a beautiful CLI, systematic rule-based generation, and an optional AI-enhancement mode. rn it checks hardocoded directory to search for data.json so please change that from the code iwill fix it later

 ## Features